1Xyz0/executor/README.md

 # executor
 ITS NOT CHEAT | this is a script that allows you to run code during script work
+command: /executor
 ### esx required!
+### everything in code is easy to editable

 <img width="1886" height="1028" alt="image" src="https://github.com/user-attachments/assets/4f959db9-c8f1-40f0-8054-441851b28042" />